-As establishing the right expression for your brand takes on new meaning in the era of voice technology, Lucy Coles reveals the secrets to creating and maintaining a tone of voice.
+As establishing the right expression for your brand takes on new meaning in the era of voice technology, we reveal the secrets to creating and maintaining a tone of voice.

 There is really only one secret to achieving the perfect tone of voice for your brand – either for the written or the spoken word.
 You must think in terms of character.
 Novelists understand the power of character: narrative is nothing without people to carry it.
 Before plunging into plot, an author will often create a colorful CV for their protagonist, detailing everything from where this person might have been born, the view from their bedroom window, what they might eat for breakfast, through to their political and religious beliefs.
 Even if none of these factors is ostensibly important to the story, they are all vital to the authenticity of the character.
 And so it goes for brands.
 When establishing a voice, the key is to visualize the brand as a human being.
 He or she needs to be someone who will best express who you are as a company, best relate to your audience, and someone who will stand out from the crowd.